PrometheusComing/asystem-awex/README.md

   <img width="85%" alt="Apache Fory logo" src="docs/images/awex_arch.png"><br>
 </div>

-The core functional modules of weight exchange consist mainly of 5 parts:
+The core modules of weight exchange consist mainly of 5 parts:

 - **Unified training-inference weight convert**: Responsible for converting weights from training and inference engines with **different parallelism strategies and tensor layouts** into a **unified format** for subsequent weight metadata calculation and weight transmission;
 - **Global weight metadata calculation and exchange**: After converting training and inference weights into a unified format, collects all weight shard metadata from each worker and reports to Meta Server for subsequent weight transmission plan construction;